-- If you're learning how to buy shares of stock can you do so without a broker?
+If you’re learning how to buy shares of stock can you do so without a broker?
 Nope.
 In fact, all trading is done through stock market brokers.
+You can’t just pull up to the drive through and order shares direct from the company.
 The best brokerage firms allow you to make money in the stock market.
 However, make sure you have the proper training.
-Without that, you'll blow your account up.
+Without that, you’ll blow your account up

 The actual process of investing and buying shares is a lot easier than most people think.
 That’s because there are several reputable companies that handle the actual transactions.

 Well established companies like TD Ameritrade, E*Trade and Robinhood, make buying shares as easy as picking out paint colors for your house.

 In hindsight, picking paint colors might not be that easy, but at least you have 1,000’s of options!

 In my opinion, one of the most significant parts of succeeding in this and many other markets is simply by choosing the right brokerage firm.
 There are several key factors that you should check when selecting a brokerage firm.